 1. In John 3:16, Jesus Christ declares, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”

-Note, however, that the verse does not say that everyone will have everlasting life.
+Note, however, that this verse does not say that everyone will have everlasting life.
 To the contrary, the verse indicates that only those who believe in Christ will have everlasting life.
 Other verses of scripture reveal that “believing in Christ” involves more than just an acknowledgement that He was a very good man who was unjustly crucified.
-The type of belief in Christ that will result in everlasting life necessitates that a person sincerely trust in Jesus Christ as their Savior.
-Thus, although the verse indicates that the God’s gift of everlasting life through trust in Christ isconditional, the verse does not indicate that God’s love is conditional.
+The type of belief in Christ that will result in everlasting life necessitates that a person sincerely trusts in Jesus Christ as his (or her) Savior.
+Thus, although the verse indicates that God’s gift of everlasting life through trust in Christ is conditional, the verse does not indicate that God’s love is conditional.

-John Calvin’s Commentaries on the Bible indicates that the love of God that is mentioned in John 3:16 is for everyone, but Calvin indicates that this love does not mean that God will enable every person to become a Christian.
+John Calvin’s Commentaries on the Bible indicates that the love of God that is mentioned in John 3:16 is for everyone, but Calvin indicates that this love does not mean that every person will become a Christian as a result of God’s love.
 He states,

 That whosoever believeth on him may not perish. . . .[Jesus Christ] has employed the universal term whosoever, both to invite all indiscriminately to partake of life, and to cut off every excuse from unbelievers.
 Such is also the import of the term World, which he formerly used; for though nothing will be found in the world that is worthy of the favor of God, yet he shows himself to be reconciled to the whole world, when he invites all men without exception to the faith of Christ, which is nothing else than an entrance into life.